mdejesus23/melnerdz-website/src/data/blogs/2026/01/javascript-data-types/index.md

 - Don't use `==` for comparisons (use `===` to avoid type coercion)
 - Don't assume shallow copy works for nested structures
 - Don't use JSON for deep copying objects with functions or special types

----

-FAQ

-Q: What's the difference between `null` and `undefined`?
-A: `undefined` means a variable hasn't been assigned a value yet. `null` is an intentional assignment representing "no value."
-Use `null` when you explicitly want to indicate absence of a value.

-Q: Why does `typeof null` return "object"?
-A: This is a bug from JavaScript's early days that can't be fixed due to backward compatibility.
-Always check for null explicitly: `value === null`.

-Q: How do I check if a variable is an array?
-A: Use `Array.isArray(variable)`.
-Don't use `typeof` because it returns `"object"` for arrays.

-Q: What happens when I compare two objects?
-A: JavaScript compares them by reference, not by their content.
-Two objects with identical properties are not equal unless they reference the same object in memory.

-Q: Should I use `const` for objects if they're mutable?
-A: Yes! `const` prevents reassignment of the variable, but you can still modify the object's properties.
-This is actually good practice—it prevents accidental reassignment while allowing property changes.

-Q: How do I create a true copy of an object with nested properties?
-A: Use `structuredClone()` (modern browsers) or `JSON.parse(JSON.stringify(obj))` for simple objects.
-For complex objects with functions, use a library like Lodash's `_.cloneDeep()`.

-Q: What's the difference between `==` and `===`?
-A: `==` does type coercion (converts types before comparing), while `===` checks both value and type.
-Always use `===` to avoid unexpected behavior.